cosmicBboy/ml-research/deep_cash/README.md

   [paper][meta-rl] in particular, feed `CashController` auxiliary inputs:
   - previous reward
   - previous actions
-- [ ] normalize `reward - baseline` (equivalent of advantage in this system)
-  by mean-centering and standard-deviation-rescaling.
+- [X] normalize `reward - baseline` (equivalent of advantage in this system) by mean-centering and standard-deviation-rescaling.
-- [ ] extend meta-RL algorithm by implementing memory as a lookup table that maps data environments to the most recent hidden state from the same data environment.
+- [X] extend meta-RL algorithm by implementing memory as a lookup table that maps data environments to the most recent hidden state from the same data environment.
-- [ ] extend deep cash to support regression problems.
+- [X] extend deep cash to support regression problems.
+- [ ] 100% coverage of sklearn classification estimators
+- [ ] 100% coverage of sklearn regression estimators
+- [ ] 100% coverage of sklearn data preprocessors
+- [ ] 100% coverage of sklearn feature preprocessors
+- [ ] support for [XGBoost][xgboost]

 # Analyses